KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher.md

 ## 39 templates, grouped by reason for public domain classification

 Next, let's look in more detail at the templates that are in each of the five categories.
 It turns out that Delpher-sourced files use a total of 39 distinct templates.
 These are detailed in the table below, where they are grouped and color-coded by the reason why they categorise files into the public domain *(NoCopyrightReason)*.
-You can cick on the name of the template to go to its description page on Wikimedia Commons.
+You can click on the names of the templates in the first column to go to their description pages on Wikimedia Commons.

 <div style="min-height:748px" id="datawrapper-vis-PJ96v"><script type="text/javascript" defer src="https://datawrapper.dwcdn.net/PJ96v/embed.js" charset="utf-8" data-target="#datawrapper-vis-PJ96v"></script><noscript><img src="https://datawrapper.dwcdn.net/PJ96v/full.png" alt="This table describes the 39 distinct copyright templates that are used in Wikimedia Commons media files that were sourced from Delpher.
 The templates are sorted and color-coded by the reason why they categorise files into the public domain.
 The template usage is taken &quot;as observed&quot;.
 Data as of 9 April 2025." /></noscript></div>